 One more thing: The sooner you complete your initial FAFSA application, then follow up every few days until you receive your final Student Aid Report (SAR), the better your chances of receiving the most money for school.
 Although the official deadline for applying is June 30, grants and scholarships -- the money you don't have to repay -- get doled out on a first-come, first-served basis at the start of each calendar year (Jan.
 1).
 These funds typically run out as soon as February or March in offers to students for the following school year.

-For more information on FAFSA follow-up, deadlines and related topics, explore the links on the next page.
+For more information on FAFSA follow-up, deadlines and related topics, explore the links below.

 Related HowStuffWorks Article

 - Kristof, Kathy M. "Shortcuts and other smart for filling out federal student aid form."
 Los Angeles Times.
 Jan.
 17, 2010.
 (Jan 26, 2010). http://articles.latimes.com/2010/jan/17/business/la-fi-perfin17-2010jan17

 - MississippiMentor.
 "The FAFSA and Other Financial Aid Applications."
 2010.
 (Jan.
 26, 2010). http://mississippimentor.org/finaid/overview/fafsa.asp